Skip to content

 Sole traders and partners in a business partnership

-• If you are a partner in a business partnership, complete a Partnership budget.
+If you are a sole trader, or a partner in a business partnership, complete a business and household budget.

-The Sole trader and Partnership budgets will help you to work out how much income (net of income tax and National Insurance liability) you can take on average each month from your business.
-These budgets will also help you to work out how much money you have left after paying your day-to-day living costs.
+The business and household budget will help you to work out how much income (net of income tax and National Insurance liability) you can take on average each month from your business.
+The budget will also help you to work out how much money you have left after paying your day-to-day living costs.
+Use My budget to complete your budget.

 Director of a limited company